sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 Creating a KPI dashboard in Tableau is a simple yet effective way to communicate key information to those who need it.
 While the KPIs will differ depending on the organization and its goals, Tableau is a flexible software, and I've barely sratched the surface of what it can do.
 I love Tableau because it helps me use data to tell stories that need to be told in an eye-catching and professional way.

 Now it's your turn!
 I invite you to expiriment with the Superstore dataset and see if you can recreate my dashboard, along with any other interesting KPIs you can visualize.
-Additionally, check out [Tableau Public](https://public.tableau.com/app/discover), an online platform to share Tableau visualizations with others.
+Additionally, check out [Tableau Public](https://public.tableau.com/app/discover), an online platform to share Tableau visualizsations with others.
 It's a great place to go for inspiration.

 If you enjoyed this tutorial or have any feedback, feel free to let me know through [LinkedIn](https://linkedin.com/in/sofia-scribner)!